Core Model

 Healthcare is expensive in dollars and in time.

-What good looks like: simpler billing, transparent prices, fewer veto points, cleaner drug incentives, and real notice, reasons, records, and appeals when denials or routing decisions affect care in a system people can't easily leave.
+What good looks like: simpler billing, transparent prices, fewer veto points, cleaner drug incentives, and clear notice, reasons, records, and appeals when denials or routing decisions affect care in a system people can't easily leave.

 Childcare